End of the Trail (Fraser): Location

 After the Panama–Pacific Exposition closed, plans to place a bronze version of the statue on the Pacific Palisades were halted due to scarce resources during World War I. The plaster monument was thrown in a mud pit in Marina Park, along with other works from the Exposition.
 The Tulare County Forestry Board purchased and rescued the statue in 1919, transporting it to Mooney Grove Park in Visalia, California, where it was placed near other notable sculptures such as Pioneer by Solon Borglum.
 Fraser was unaware of the statue's location until 1922.

 After Fraser's death in 1953, plans were in motion to create a Fraser Memorial Studio in the National Cowboy Hall of Fame and Western Heritage Museum in Oklahoma City, Oklahoma.
 The museum considered it imperative to feature Fraser's most renowned work, End of the Trail.
-Associates of the museum made an agreement with Tulare Country that the 1915 plaster version could be transferred to the museum, which would supply a replica to Mooney Grove Park.
+Associates of the museum made an agreement with Tulare County that the 1915 plaster version could be transferred to the museum, which would supply a replica to Mooney Grove Park.
 Some residents of Visalia and art professionals felt that statue should remain where it had been for the past 50 years.
 The exchange was made, in part, because the statue was in poor condition with large surface cracks, and Tulare Country was unable to accumulate the funds to preserve it.